-READ MEMORY [F0h]
+READ MEMORY [F0H]

-The Read Memory command is used to read data from the 1024-bit EPROM data field.
-The bus master follows the command byte with a 2-byte address (TA1=(T7:T0), TA2=(T15:T8)) that indicates a starting byte location within the data field.
-An 8-bit CRC of the command byte and address bytes is computed by the DS1982 and read back by the bus master to confirm that the correct command word and starting address were received.
-If the CRC read by the bus master is incorrect, a Reset Pulse must be issued and the entire sequence must be repeated.
-If the CRC received by the bus master is correct, the bus master issues read time slots and receives data from the DS1982 starting at the initial address and continuing until the end of the 1024-bit data field is reached or until a Reset Pulse is issued.
-If reading occurs through the end of memory space, the bus master may issue eight additional read time slots and the DS1982 will respond with an 8-bit CRC of all data bytes read from the initial starting byte through the last byte of memory.
+The Read Memory command is used to read data from the 16384-bits EPROM data field.
+The bus master follows the command byte with a two byte address (TA1=(T7:T0), TA2=(T15:T8)) that indicates a starting byte location within the data field.
+With every subsequent read data time slot the bus master receives data from the DS1985 starting at the initial address and continuing until the end of the 16384-bits data field is reached or until a Reset Pulse is issued.
+If reading occurs through the end of memory space, the bus master may issue sixteen additional read time slots and the DS1985 will respond with a 16-bit CRC of the command, address bytes and all data bytes read from the initial starting byte through the last byte of memory.
+This CRC is the result of clearing the CRC generator and then shifting in the command byte followed by the two address bytes and the data bytes beginning at the first addressed memory location and continuing through to the last byte of the EPROM data memory.
 After the CRC is received by the bus master, any subsequent read time slots will appear as logical 1s until a Reset Pulse is issued.
-Any reads ended by a Reset Pulse prior to reaching the end of memory will not have the 8-bit CRC available.
+Any reads ended by a Reset Pulse prior to reaching the end of memory will not have the 16-bit CRC available.